sethnr/sethnr.github.io/index.md

 ### Culture-free TB whole-genome amplicon sequencing

 **Context**
 Tuberculosis sequencing remains slow and infrastructure-intensive.
-Culture-based workflows introduce significnt delay and are poorly suited to resistance profiling in high-burden settings, limiting timely treatment decisions.
+Culture-based workflows introduce significant delay and are poorly suited to resistance profiling in high-burden settings, limiting timely treatment decisions.

 **What I built**
 A tiled amplicon sequencing approach for *Mycobacterium tuberculosis* that enables whole-genome sequencing directly from patient sputum, without an intermediate culture step.